gaomingzhao666/random-menu-app/README.md

 - Claude3 Haiku

-This app was developed by Gaomingzhao@Nano through AI prompt.
-The UI/UX design and code generation were carried out using Claude3 Haiku, and the modularized prompt-generated bugs were ultimately rectified by Nano.
-The AI tools use experience is not as good as expected, I think AI tools like GPT or something else are more appropriate in certain cases like generating some UI/UX pattern or Obscure functionalities, In this case, I use Claude3 Haiku to generate a clone modal from bootstrap and material style input component etc.
+In this case, I used Claude3 Haiku to generatied UI/UX design and component like `modal` `input` and `buttons`, and I wrote the modularized the modularized scripts and logic functionalities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>